Robak132/WFRP4e-macros-and-more/README.md

 After each turn of combat, chat message will be sent with summary of all fighters (adjusted by size).
 Which allows for easy determining which side has more fighters.

+### Experience Verificator

+Allows for easy browsing players' experience logs.
+Verifies that there are no mistakes in logs and visualise exp categories as bar charts.

+### Change Actors' and Items' Type

+Activated by "Change Type" option in context menu.
+Allows for changing actors' and items' type.
+Useful when you want to change NPC to PC or Trapping to Weapon.

 ## Macros

-### Add EXP (with Companions)
+### Add EXP

 Modified macro from Jagusti's GM Toolkit.
-Add full EXP for player's characters and half EXP for companions.
+Allows for adding experience to actors.
+Can be configured to add half exp for companions.

 ### Auto-Pursuit

-Allows for creating pretty pursuits (Core & UiA rules)
+Allows for creating pretty pursuits (Core & UiA rules).

 ### Consume Alcohol

-Automatically counts failures and adds modifiers when drunk
+Automatically counts failures and adds modifiers when drunk.

 ### Initial Advantage Calculator